-It’s such a popular lottery and there’s a ton of interesting information about EuroMillions.
-Here are some of the most curious facts and stats that I managed to come across.
+It’s such a popular lottery, and there’s a ton of interesting information about EuroMillions.
+Here are some of the most curious facts and stats.

-Adrian and Gillian Bayford from the UK were the first couple to win the mouth-watering jackpot of 190 million euro.
-Their lucky ticket won the August 10, 2012 drawing and the numbers that the couple had chosen included 11, 17, 21, 48 and 50 plus lucky stars 9 and 10.
+Adrian and Gillian Bayford from the UK were the first couple to win the mouth-watering jackpot of 190 million euros.
+Their lucky ticket won the August 10, 2012 drawing, and the numbers that the couple had chosen included 11, 17, 21, 48, and 50 plus lucky stars 9 and 10.

-Apart from the main event, there are a couple of additional opportunities to win EuroMillions money.
+Apart from the main event, there are a couple of additional opportunities to win EuroMillions’ money.
 These opportunities are known as Millionaire Raffle and EuroMillions Plus.
 Millionaire Raffle is available in the UK.
-Thus, people living in the kingdom get to benefit from two lotteries with each ticket that they purchase.
-EuroMillions Plus is an additional game and its price isn’t included in the cost of the ticket like the one of Millionaire Raffle is.
+Thus, people living in the kingdom benefit from two lotteries with each ticket they purchase.
+EuroMillions Plus is an additional game, and its price isn’t included in the cost of the ticket like the one of Millionaire Raffle is.

-A couple of other quick facts: the minimum guaranteed jackpot per drawing is 15 million euro.
-The guaranteed minimum jackpot for the Super Draw is 100 million euro.
-The luckiest country when it comes to EuroMillions jackpot winners is France.
-Till present day, 67 tickets bought in the country have won a jackpot.
+A couple of other quick facts: the minimum guaranteed jackpot per drawing is 15 million euros.
+The guaranteed minimum jackpot for the Super Draw is 100 million euros.
+The luckiest country when it comes to EuroMillions jackpot winners in France.
+To this day, 67 tickets bought in the country have won a jackpot.

-Buried in the very, very small print at the bottom of EuroMillion’s home page is link called ‘Scams’.
-As in all well established lotteries with a great reputation, their name is bantered about and used by various scam artists who send communications (now usually in the form of emails, but can include the telephone, texts and snail mail) announcing a person has won the jackpot and they are there to help facilitate their winnings.
+Buried in very, very small print at the bottom of EuroMillion’s home page is a link called ‘Scams.’
+As in all well-established lotteries with an excellent reputation, their name is bantered about and used by various scam artists who send communications (now usually in the form of emails, but can include the telephone, texts, and snail-mail) announcing a person has won the jackpot.
+They are there to help facilitate their winnings.

-These scams range from getting ‘fees’ or ‘taxes’ prior to payment of the jackpot to personal details that end up in identify theft.
-The big thing to remember is if you haven’t played, you certainly are not going to win.
+EuroMillions scams range from getting ‘fees’ or ‘taxes’ before payment of the jackpot to personal details that end up in identity theft.
+The big thing to remember is that if you haven’t played, you certainly will not win.
 And if you have played, this is not going to be the way they get in touch.
 If you are using one of the concierge services to play EuroMillions, that service will get in touch with you.
-They will not ask you for payment details through any mechanism but advise you, you have won, and get you to go online to process how you are going to receive your winnings!
+They will not ask you for payment details through any mechanism but advise you, that you have won and got you to go online to process how you will receive your winnings!